 4. Consider a Cosigner

-• Consider involving a cosigner to improve approval chances and secure low-interest student loans.
+• Consider involving a cosigner to improve approval chances and secure the lowest student loans interest rates.

 5. Complete the Student Loans Application